 A second belt-driving roll is also offered as an attachment through the traditional field kit channel.

-The V451M and V461M can be delivered with the proven and simple BaleTrak™ Plus monitor.
+The V451M and V461M can be delivered with modern ISOBUS architecture (teamed with the Implement Display 1100, for example) or with the traditional, proven, and simple BaleTrak™ Plus monitor.

 For operators looking for a simple, efficient, and proven monitor, M-Series Balers can be delivered with the BaleTrak Plus monitor.

 All functions are easily managed through one button and one function logic, allowing quick baler starting.
 Large liquid-crystal display (LCD) screen ensures comfortable control while the robust frame provides the required lifetime expected from John Deere electronics.

 Thanks to ISOBUS architecture, the Implement Display 1100 allows operators to fully control the V451M or V461M with the touch of a finger.
 This ISOBUS monitor features an 11-cm (4.3-in.) diagonal color screen with backlit keys.

 Implement Display 1100 allows operators to fully manage the baler, including the following functions in addition to the functions of BaleTrak Plus: